moonen-home-automation/repository-beta/grpc-bridge/README.md

 [![Release][release-shield]][release] ![Project Stage][project-stage-shield] ![Project Maintenance][maintenance-shield]

+Use gRPC calls to control and react to Home Assistant events, entities and more.

+## About

+gRPC Bridge is a service that accepts incoming gRPC request and passes them on to the Home Assistant WebSocket API.
+This is used by other services and offers a simplified way of communicating with Home Assistant.

 ## WARNING!
 THIS IS A BETA VERSION!

 This Home Assistant Add-ons repository contains beta releases of add-ons.